-Also, it does not follow that by virtue of the motion filed by the mother the court will immediately award the custody of the children to the father.
+Also, it does not follow that by the motion filed by the mother the court will immediately award the custody of the children to the father.
 Moreover, there is also the possibility of the grandparent’s role in the proceedings.
-However, the court cannot instantly award custody to the grandparents without having to ascertain the kind of relationship that they have with the children.
-In addition, there is always the option of not to allow the wife from leaving the country.
+However, the court cannot determine instantly award custody to the grandparents without having to ascertain the kind of relationship that they have with the children.
+Also, there is always the option of not to allow the wife from leaving the country.

 The court already issued an order precluding the children from leaving the country notwithstanding the jurisdictional questions for the Family Court to make such order.
 The court is pondering on the motion filed by the mother but is comforted by the fact that the motion was not filed because of the mother’s whimsical thoughts since the court knows that she was well-advised by her counsels.

 In the end, the court ruled to involve the statutory authority to protect the children.
 Said authority was the Victorian Department of Human Services.
 The court ordered that: